kubestone/kubestone/docs/devguide.md

 The benchmark logic should be implemented in the reconcile loop, located under `controllers/mybenchmark_controller.go`.
-For information on how the reconcile loop should be implemented please refer to Kubebuilder's documentation or take a look in one of the already implemented benchmark for guidance.
+For information on how the reconcile loop should be implemented please refer to Kubebuilder's documentation or take a look in one of the already implemented benchmarks for guidance.

 ### Testing the benchmark

-Once you are ready with the implementation of the benchmark you can use the created CRs (`config/samples/perf_v1alpha1_mybenchmark.yaml`) to trigger an execution.
+Once you are ready with the implementation of the benchmark you can use the created CRs (`config/samples/perf_v1alpha1_mybenchmark.yaml`) to trigger execution.

 The new parameters introduced in `api/v1alpha1/mybenchmark_types.go` should also be reflected in the CR.